Paparazzi

+Paparazzi (singular form paparazzo) are independent photographers who take pictures of high-profile people, such as actors, musicians, athletes, politicians, and other celebrities who go about their daily life routines.
+Paparazzi are often known for their relentless pursuit of celebrities, often using telephoto lenses and electronic flashes, or even following them in vehicles to capture personal, unflattering, or private moments.
+The photographs taken by paparazzi are commonly sold to tabloids, gossip magazines, and websites, where they are published to attract attention and increase sales.
+This type of invasive photography is often controversial because it can violate the privacy of the subjects involved.

 Description

-Paparazzi tend to be independent contractors, unaffiliated with mainstream media organizations, and photos taken are usually done so by taking advantage of opportunities when they have sightings of high-profile people they are tracking.
-Some experts have described the behavior of paparazzi as synonymous with stalking, and anti-stalking laws in many countries address the issue by seeking to reduce harassment of public figures and celebrities, especially when they are with their children.
-Some public figures and celebrities have expressed concern at the extent to which paparazzi go to invade their personal space.
+Paparazzi tend to be independent contractors, unaffiliated with mainstream media organizations, who track high-profile people and take pictures of them opportunistically.
+Some journalists have described the behavior of paparazzi as stalking, and anti-stalking laws in many countries address the issue by seeking to reduce harassment of public figures and celebrities, especially when they are with their children.
+Some public figures and celebrities, such as Adele, Prince Harry, and Kristen Stewart, have expressed concern at the extent to which paparazzi go to invade their personal space.
 The filing and receiving of judicial support for restraining orders against paparazzi has increased, as have lawsuits with judgments against them.

+Paparazzi are often a problem for celebrities, as the latter have become increasingly objectified and worshipped by fans, especially through social and mass media.
+This happens because constant exposure to and coverage of these figures leads people to treat celebrities like they are their social intimates, whom they admire, gossip about, or copy habits from.
+A 2009 study which anonymously interviewed a number of celebrities showed that it was a common sentiment that being pursued by paparazzi causes a loss of personal life, lack of anonymity, and a feeling of constantly being watched.
+This causes them to compensate by forming separate identities, one an image offered to the public, and one reserved for moments of privacy and intimacy.

+It is also a common practice for celebrities to willingly invite paparazzi to take photographs of them, the main reason being to maintain or increase their relevance and exposure.

 Famous paparazzi

 Walter Santesso portrays Paparazzo in the 1960 film La Dolce Vita, marking the character as the eponym of the word paparazzi.

-Ron Galella is well known for his obsessive stalking of several celebrities, most notably Jacqueline Kennedy Onassis.
+Ron Galella was well known for his obsessive stalking of several celebrities, most notably Jacqueline Kennedy Onassis.
 Galella has been defined "the Godfather of the U.S. paparazzi culture".

-Rino Barillari is an Italian paparazzo known as the "King of the Paparazzi" in Italy.
-He was awarded the Order of Merit of the Italian Republic in 1998.
+Rino Barillari is an Italian paparazzo known as "The King of Paparazzi" in Italy.
+He was awarded the Commander of the Order of Merit of the Italian Republic in 1998.